It's very common to need to extract data from program source.

 Python string methods give easy ways to clean this text up, but it's no joy reinventing that particular text-cleanup wheel every time you need it--especially since many of the details are nitsy, dropping the code down into low-level constructs rather than just "give me the text!"
+And because the details can be a little tricky and frustrating, it's good to not just whip up some routine a la carte, but to use well-tested code.

 data = lines(""" There was an old woman who lived in a shoe.
 She had so many children, she didn't know what to do; She gave them some broth without any bread; Then whipped them all soundly and put them to bed. """)